aci-ref/facilitation_leading_practices/activities/06-education.md

 command-line file transfer tools).
 For in-house materials, it is often important to point to such external references when introducing a specific skill within a greater step-by-step example.
-However, there are certainly instances when some amount of generalizable information will be most effective when actually embedded within Facilitator-created materials instead of simply pointing to external sources and drawing the user’s attention away from the overall workflow.
+However, there are certainly instances when generalizable information will be most effective when actually embedded within Facilitator-created materials instead of simply pointing to external sources and drawing the user’s attention away from the overall workflow.